 Karen Wasco, Secretary

 Since 2004, Karen Wasco (she/her) has been practicing as a speech-language pathologist with a special interest and experience in literacy.
 She received her M.S. degree in Communication and Science Disorders from Gallaudet University.
 Ms. Wasco began her career at the University of Michigan Center for the Development of Language and Literacy where she worked with Dr. Joanne Pierson on DyslexiaHelp.
 She conducted language-literacy evaluations and provided intervention to elementary through college-age individuals with LLD.
 Currently, she works at the Literacy, Language and Learning Institute.
-Ms. Wasco holds certification in SLP from the American Speech-Language-Hearing-Association (ASHA) and Associate Level certification through the Orton-Gillingham Academy.
+Ms. Wasco holds certification in SLP from the American Speech-Language-Hearing-Association (ASHA) and Certified Level certification through the Orton-Gillingham Academy.

 Lynn Jessel, Treasurer